 Plots a probability vector cube, which result from

-first running a segmentation sits_segment
+first running a segmentation sits_segment and then

 running a machine learning classification model.
 The result is